 Pros of using Dried Gouache

 Most people who like to use gouache in dried form treat it just like watercolors: pouring the gouache into watercolor pans and letting it air dry.
-This makes traveling with them much easier and virtually mess-free.
+This makes traveling with them much easier and less worrisome.

 So far I’m really enjoying using it in my Portable Painter.